How Does a Cremation Work?

 Memorial Options After Cremation

 With the growing interest in cremation, there are many new and uplifting memorial options available that incorporate a person’s ashes.
-This includes using a tree urn to grow a memorial tree, a scattering urn to scatter ashes at a favorite place, a burial urn to bury ashes at a special location, a water urn to perform a burial at sea, a firework to show a brilliant display of colors, a decorative glass piece that is infused with ashes, and jewelry that incorporates some or all of a person’s ashes, among others.
+This includes using a tree urn to grow a memorial tree, a scattering urn to scatter ashes at a favorite place, a burial urn to bury ashes at a special location, a water urn to perform a burial at sea, a firework to show a brilliant display of colors, a decorative glass piece that is infused with ashes, and cremation jewelry that incorporates some or all of a person’s ashes, among others.

 The Living Urn’s patented bio urn and planting system has become a leading choice of families and funeral homes worldwide.
 This proprietary system comes with everything a family needs to make it easy to grow a beautiful and enduring tree memorial that honors a loved one and gives back.
 This includes a special biodegradable urn that holds up to one set of cremated ashes (although families can include just a small amount of ashes if preferred), soil additives, mulch, detailed planting instructions, an attractive bamboo urn case and a 2 to 4 foot young tree of choice.
 The Living Urn offers over fifty tree varieties with a tailored menu of best suited options for each zip code.
 Tens of thousands of Living Urns have been planted since it was introduced in 2015 and there are a significant number of positive five star testimonials and reviews from families all over the country who have planted a Living Urn to honor a loved one that has passed and give back.